bernwo/code-concatenated-quantum-repeater/README.md

 To calculate the secret key rate, which depends on the secret key fraction $f$.
 This is dependent on the effective error probability of the network, which is what we need to calculate.

 This is done via `main.exe`, which is available in `./effective_error_probability/build/bin/` upon building from source from the folder `./effective_error_probability/`.
-To build from source, run the command (tested on Windows with `MSVC`)
+To build from source, run the command (tested on Windows with `MSVC` and on Macbook Air M2 with Apple's `Clang`)

 ```sh
 cmake -S . -B ./build -DCMAKE_BUILD_TYPE=Release; cmake --build ./build --config Release;